 About the 2019 Awards

-Applications for this year's Excellence Awards opened in February 2019 and will close at 5pm AEST on Friday, 31 May 2019 .
-The winners will be announced at a gala dinner in Melbourne in October 2019.
+Applications for this year's Excellence Awards opened in February 2019 and closed at 5pm AEST on Friday, 31 May 2019 .
+Finalists will be announced in August and the winners will be announced at a gala dinner in Melbourne on

 Eligibility and Submission Process